-Every state and territory in the U.S., except Alabama, New Mexico and South Dakota, have data breach notification statutes, and most of them apply to any person, business or government agency that acquires, owns or licenses computerized data that includes personal identifiable information of individuals who reside within that jurisdiction.
+Every state and territory in the U.S., except Alabama, South Dakota and the Northern Mariana Islands, have data breach notification statutes, and most of them apply to any person, business or government agency that acquires, owns or licenses computerized data that includes personal identifiable information of individuals who reside within that jurisdiction.
 Personal identifiable information is typically defined to include the resident's name (e.g., first name or initial and last name) in combination with any one or more of the following data elements that relate to the resident, when the data elements are not encrypted, redacted, or secured by any other method rendering the name or the element unreadable or unusable: (1) social security number; (2) driver's license number or state identification number; and (3) account number or credit or debit card number, in combination with any required security code, access code, or password that would permit access to a resident's financial account.
+In addition, as the type of data that is collected and stored grows in complexity and breadth, some states are including, or proposing the inclusion of, biometric data (e.g., iris, retina, or fingerprint scans) in the definition of personal identifiable information.
+See, e.g., Iowa Code § 715C(11)(5).